rondevs/threewp/README.md

 ## Short Description

-Integrate Three.js into your WordPress site to create and display custom 3D models and animations effortlessly.
+Integrate Three.js with WordPress to effortlessly create and display custom 3D models and animations.

 ## Description